 Over a short period of 28 days, a total of 619 grab samples were collected, mainly in the north part of the property between the Dessureault and Kuni South showings.
 The first phase of the 2016 summer program also included systematic mapping of quartz-ankerite-albite-chlorite alteration halos surrounding gold-bearing systems on the Willbob property.
 Only 212 samples have been analyzed to date, out of the 619 samples collected in the field.
 The remaining assay results are expected in the coming weeks.

 An airborne magnetic survey was successfully completed and covered the entire Willbob property, which extends over more than 30 kilometres along a NNW-SSE axis by more than 7 km in width.
-The survey covered the property with flight lines spaced every 100 metres, for a total of 2,164 line kilometres.
+The survey covered the property with flight lines spaced every 100 meters, for a total of 2,164 line kilometers.

-Similar to orogenic gold deposits, these showings are characterized by strong iron carbonate, fuchsite (chrome-rich mica) and quartz alteration as well as the presence of disseminated arsenopyrite, chalcopyrite, pyrrhotite and pyrite, observed over thicknesses ranging from 10 to 100 metres and traced discontinuously over more than 10 kilometres strike length.
+Similar to orogenic gold deposits, these showings are characterized by strong iron carbonate, fuchsite (chrome-rich mica) and quartz alteration as well as the presence of disseminated arsenopyrite, chalcopyrite, pyrrhotite and pyrite, observed over thicknesses ranging from 10 to 100 meters and traced discontinuously over more than 10 kilometers strike length.

-Midland has great hopes for this project and intends to resume its exploration efforts in the fall, with prospecting, mapping, channel sampling, as well as a diamond drilling campaign totalling about 1,500 to 2,000 metres.
-The Willbob property consists of 318 mining claims covering a surface area of about 140 square kilometres and is located about 70 kilometres west of the town of Kuujjuaq, in Nunavik.
+Midland has great hopes for this project and intends to resume its exploration efforts in the fall, with prospecting, mapping, channel sampling, as well as a diamond drilling campaign totalling about 1,500 to 2,000 meters.
+The Willbob property consists of 318 mining claims covering a surface area of about 140 square kilometers and is located about 70 kilometers west of the town of Kuujjuaq, in Nunavik.
 The claim block is underlain by a volcano-sedimentary complex that exhibits complex folding and is injected with several gabbroic and ultramafic sills.